anderswallace/mkeditorjs/README.md

 ## About

 MkEditorJS is an interactive coding and markdown environment.
-You can write JavaScript and see it executed, as well as create comprehensive documentation using markdown.
+You can write JavaScript code and see it executed, as well as create comprehensive documentation using markdown.

 ## Overview